aesisify/gulp-handlebars-starter/README.md

 ### ⚡ Performance Optimizations

-- 📊 Efficient caching system for templates and assets
-- 🔄 Incremental builds with `gulp-cached` and `gulp-remember`
+- 📊 Incremental builds with `gulp-cached` and `gulp-remember`
 - 🗺️ Source maps for CSS and JavaScript
 - 📦 Minification for all assets (HTML, CSS, JS, images)
 - 🔒 Cache busting for production builds
+- 🛡️ Error handling with plumber to prevent build breaks
+- 🔍 Changed file detection for optimized rebuilds

 ## 🚀 Installation